Anugupta5102/TOURISTA/README.md

 <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0184.gif" width="1920" />

 <h2>Overview📌</h2>
 <p>This repository contains my project on a Travel Website✈️ using HTML, CSS, and JavaScript.
 It features a landing page for a travel tour company website.
 Finding the perfect travel destination can be a challenge.
-This project aims to streamline that process🚤.
-We welcome all contributions to make this a fantastic resource for travelers.
-Jump in and contribute to this grand project!
-Read the guidelines📚 and get started building!</p>
+This project aims to streamline that process🚤. </p>

 <h2>Live Demo</h2>